 What are our Sunday morning services like?

 The traditional services are based on the Lutheran Book of Worship and the newer Evangelical Lutheran Worship hymnals developed by the Evangelical Lutheran Church in America.
-Most of these services include music from our organ and Chancel Choir and other choral groups, and are based on the traditional order of worship that dates back in some parts to the earliest days of Christianity.
+Most of these services include music led by organ, the Chancel Choir and other choral groups, piano, brass groups and bells and are based on the traditional order of worship that dates back in some parts to the earliest days of Christianity.
 If you have attended Episcopalian or Roman Catholic services, you’ll feel right at home.

-Twice a month between Memorial Day and Labor Day, we offer a third alternative as the 8 a.m. service moves outdoors into our peaceful oak grove behind the church.
+One the 1st, 3rd and 5th Sundays of the month from June through September, we offer an alternative service as the 8 a.m. service moves OUTDOORS into our peaceful oak grove behind the church.
 This casual service is more of a folk-based worship experience, much like the ones you might remember from summer camp.
+For these outdoor services you may want to bring a cushion to place on the wooden pews!

 What should I wear to church?